-In summary, two emergency shelters, a meals program, two transitional housing facilities, and our permanent supportive housing would not be possible without the direct assistance of our many wonderful volunteers, partners, and supporters.
+In summary, an emergency shelter, a meals program, two transitional housing facilities, and our permanent supportive housing would not be possible without the direct assistance of our many wonderful volunteers, partners, and supporters.

 Because of you, there is hope.
 Those we serve regain control of their lives.
 Hospitality and compassion are shown to those who are otherwise disregarded.
 Because of you, independence is becoming a reality in the lives of those we serve.

 A St. Louis Review article from 1985 highlighting our first shelter in the basement of Sts.
 Peter & Paul Church.

 A St. Louis Post Dispatch photograph, showing a man receiving blankets during the early days at our Soulard Shelter.

 Volunteers work on renovating a building that will later host our Positive Directions Day Program.